 The value of a player is determined not by the number of points he scores, but by how much he outscores his peers at his particular position.

-A value-based drafting strategy would suggest that depending on the position where an owner selects in their draft, it might be more advantageous to invest a first round pick on a running back like Todd Gurley, and perhaps draft Matt Ryan in a later round where he would represent a better relative value.
+A value-based drafting strategy would suggest that depending on the position where an owner selects in their draft, it might be more advantageous to invest a first round pick on a running back like Saquon Barkley, and perhaps draft Jared Goff in a later round where he would represent a better relative value.

 Value-based drafting especially holds true in auction leagues where each investor has an allotted amount of money to invest.